ahmed-marzook/Electron-DoItNow/README.md

 When you run `npm install && npm run build && npm run dev` locally a database should be created.

-## 17. Creating and exposing IPC API for intracting with Database
+## 17. Creating and Exposing an IPC API for Database Interaction

-You need to create a few files example can be found in the repo check the `electron-app\src\electron\ipc` this contains setting up the types and the handler and then create the file `electron-app\src\electron\preload.cts` this is what will expose a secure API to the renderer which it can use to interact with the database. and make sure to include the preload in main.ts.
+To interact with the database securely from the renderer, you’ll need to create a small IPC layer within the Electron main process.
+An example structure is available in the repository under electron-app/src/electron/ipc, which includes the IPC type definitions and handler setup.

+Next, create the preload file at electron-app/src/electron/preload.cts.
+This file will expose a secure, type-safe API to the renderer through contextBridge.
+Ensure that this preload script is registered in your main.ts so it loads correctly when the app starts.

+After launching the app, open the Developer Tools to confirm that the API has been registered.
+If something is misconfigured, you’ll usually see an error message there.
+You can also test the IPC functions directly in the console.

+Finally, once you begin using the shared folder, remember to update all relevant output paths — especially in your package.json — because dist-electron will now include compiled files from the shared directory as well.

 ---